Trust-KP/Trust/Framework/draft/Trust_Framework_v1.1.md

 The process through which agents map observed contribution outcomes (or signals) into expectations about future behaviour.
 Interpretation converts informational access into coordination-enabling expectations under uncertainty.

+## 2.2 Dual Definition of Trust

+### Ontological Definition

+Trust is the real-time resolution of coordination under temporal absence.

+It exists because future contribution cannot be directly observed, yet coordination decisions cannot be deferred.

+### Operational Definition

+In practice, trust arises when agents use interpreted observations (or signals) of past contribution to form expectations about future behaviour, and rely on those expectations to support coordination.

 ### Key Insight

 Trust exists because future contribution is absent, yet coordination cannot wait.